Board Examinations and Licensure

 For state-specific licensure information, please visit FSMB | State Specific Requirements for Initial Medical Licensure

 Many foreign countries recognize the U.S. DO degree and grant full licensure to American-trained DOs who wish to practice internationally.
 The scope of licensure is determined by each country.
-For more information, visit the International Osteopathic Medicine page on the AOA website.
+For more information, visit the International Licensure page on the AOA website.

 Comprehensive Osteopathic Medical Licensure Exam (COMLEX-USA)